 Mentally become that person.
-Do you feel energised?
+Do you feel energized?
 Tired?
 Irritated?

 Continue to imagine yourself as that person.
-How does your day colour and affect what you are saying?
-Imagine the person’s relationship’s to everyone in the room – including yourself.
+How does your day color affect what you are saying?
+Imagine the person's relationships with everyone in the room - including yourself.

 Continue to mentally be that person.
 What kind of feelings are generated by the people around you?
 How do they affect the things you say?